dhunninghake/vudu/README.md

 ```

 ## Debugging
-Console log what’s getting added to the stylesheet with `vudu.logOutput()` at the end of your document.
+Console log what’s getting added to the stylesheet with `vudu.logOutput()`.

 <3